LacertosusRepo/Preference-Cell-Examples/Dynamic Specifiers/README.md

 ```

 # Additional Notes:
-- You might need to declare `-containsSpecifier:` depending on your SDK:
+- You might need to declare `-containsSpecifier:` or `-readPreferenceValue:` depending on your SDK:

 ```objc
 @interface PSListController (Private)